-4. Strengthen Human Resource Practices and Develop Transformational Leadership Implemented & In-Progress 4.2 Facilitate ongoing Health, Safety and Wellness initiatives focused on employees returning to work.
-The Student Support Department has certified all members of the ABA Team (12 members including Behaviour Analyst, ABA Leads and ABA Facilitators) as Behaviour Management Systems (BMS) Trainers.
-4.2.i) Promote the Use of Applied Behaviour Analysis Principles in the learning environment.
-Health and safety monthly inspections continue and are documented on e-base.
-Safety concerns are addressed through work orders generated from inspections.
-Training completed for staff on COVID re-opening plan (PA day).
-Employees sent memo on safe practices when working from home and CEC-trained on office safety protocols when returning.
-Making employees aware of the components of a safe working environment including strategies such as facilitating Joint Health and Safety Inspections at school sites upon the return of staff and students.
-New worker orientation ongoing, and when staff return to work through union support and HR Wellness Coordinator.
-Staff meetings continue to address minimizing travel of staff between schools.
-Memos reminding staff of resources available for mental health form mental Health Team.
-Ongoing training of staff when new information becomes available (4.2.ii). iii.
-Monitor and communicate Workplace Violence data received from Online Reporting Tool through Health and Safety Communication to all staff on how to safely work from home.
-In addition to safety, review of Niagara Catholic privacy and security policies, how to set up work spaces, how to work with children present, hazard awareness, and ergonomic adjustments was also presented.
+- The Student Support Department has certified all members of the ABA Team (12 members including Behaviour Analyst, ABA Leads and ABA Facilitators) as Behaviour Management Systems (BMS) Trainers.
+4.2.i) - Health and safety monthly inspections continue and are documented on e-base.
+Safety concerns are addressed through work orders generated from inspections. - Training completed for staff on COVID re-opening plan (PA day). - Employees sent memo on safe practices when working from home and CEC-trained on office safety protocols when returning. - New worker orientation ongoing, and when staff return to work through union support and HR Wellness Coordinator. - Staff meetings continue to address minimizing travel of staff between schools. - Memos reminding staff of resources available for mental health form mental Health Team. - Ongoing training of staff when new information becomes available (4.2.ii). - Communication to all staff on how to safely work from home. - In addition to safety, review of Niagara Catholic privacy and security policies, how to set up work spaces, how to work with children present, hazard awareness, and ergonomic adjustments was also presented.
 (4.2.iv)